jharwell/jharwell.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a member of the Artificial Intelligence, Robotics, and Vision Laboratory at the University of Minnesota, under the direction of Dr. Maria Gini, my advisor.
+I am a PhD candidate at the University of Minnesota, and member of the Artificial Intelligence, Robotics, and Vision Laboratory at the University of Minnesota, under the direction of Dr. Maria Gini, my advisor.
 My research interests lie broadly in the investigation of emergent behavior in large interacting multi-agent systems, at the intersection of task allocation, mathematical modeling, swarm robotics, and swarm intelligence.
-More specifically, my research includes developing mathematical models for predictive control of large-scale multi-agent robotic systems to create programmable robot swarms for applications such as autonomous construction, mining, and space exploration.
+I'm interested in two main areas.
+First, understanding the fundamental principles of large swarms, including the "unpredictable" behaviors which emerge as such complex systems interact with their environments in non-trivial ways, to develop better models of collective behavior.
+Second, developing mathematical models for predictive control of large-scale multi-agent robotic systems to create programmable robot swarms for applications in dangerous or unstable environments such as autonomous construction, mining, and space exploration.

-My areas of expertise include: swarm intelligence, swarm robotics, swarm emergent behavior, algorithm design, data structures, stochastic modeling, software engineering, real-time embedded systems, and high performance computing.
+My areas of expertise include: swarm intelligence, swarm robotics, mathematical modeling of multi-agent systems, algorithm design, data structures, software engineering, real-time embedded systems, and high performance computing.